-Should the Commission approve Starlink Services' Request for ETC status for high cost support in the Census Blocks listed in the docket?
+Should the Commission approve Savage Communications' Request for ETC status for high cost support in the Census Blocks listed in the docket?

-I. SNotte-to of shallowen all five proceedings (Starlink 21-26, LTD Broadband 21-133, Savage Communications 21-53, Nextlink 21-31, and Cable One 21-161), the Background sections are virtually identical between briefing documents.
-The summary of the Department of Commerce (Department or DOC) and Office of the Attorney General-Residential Utilities Division (OAG) comments are the same in all the dockets.
-The notable differences in these briefing papers is a summary of Starlink's position regarding the Department and OAG's proposed obligations and regulations and the summary of the OAG's reply.
+Note to reader: In all five proceedings (Starlink 21-26, LTD Broadband 21-133, Savage Communications 21-53, Nextlink 21-31, and Cable One 21-161), the Background sections are virtually identical between briefing documents.
+The Summary of the Department and OAG comments are the same in all of the dockets.
+The notable differences are in Starlink 21-26 where there is a summary of Starlink's position regarding the Department and OAG's proposed obligations and regulations and the summary of the OAG's reply.

 II.
+Background

-Background.
-FCC Broadband Auction 904 Rural Digital Opportunity Fund I (RDOF I)
+A. FCC Broadband Auction 904 Rural Digital Opportunity Fund I (RDOF I)

 On December 7, 2020, the FCC released a Public Notice announcing the conclusion of Auction 904 of the Rural Digital Opportunity Fund I (RDOF I).
-Areas that will receive support through this auction are locations in census blocks that do not have access to broadband at speeds of at least 25 Mbps download speed and 3 Mbps upload speed ("25/3").
+Areas that will receive support through this auction are locations in census blocks that do not have access to broadband at speeds of at least 25 Mbps downstream speed and 3 Mbps upstream speed ("25/3").
 RDOF I will fund homes and businesses in census blocks that the FCC determines are entirely unserved by fixed voice and broadband at speeds of at least 25/3 Mbps.